 We do not have the capability to manufacture our own materials necessary to support our drug candidate development programs nor do we intend to acquire such capability as part of our present business strategy.
-We currently have agreements in place with Serum Institute whereby Serum Institute would produce clinical materials for use in the development of drug candidates involving our PolyXen technology, including candidates developed by our partners.
-We do not have any agreements in place to manufacture clinical materials for use in the development of our XCART technology and anticipate seeking a third party manufacture for our clinical supply needs.
+We currently have agreements in place with Catalent and Serum Institute whereby Catalent and Serum Institute would produce clinical materials for use in the development of drug candidates involving our DNase and PolyXen technologies, respectively, including candidates developed by our partners.
+We do not have any agreements in place to manufacture clinical materials for use in the development of our XCART technology and would seek a third party manufacturer for our clinical supply needs, if necessary.